vackosar/vackosar.github.io/_posts/2022-08-03-Python-functools.cmp_to_key-explained.md

 Function [functools.cmp_to_key documentation](https://docs.python.org/3/library/functools.html#functools.cmp_to_key
 ) is a bit mysterious.
+In short, function cmp_to_key creates a class that implements comparison methods is then used by Python to compare any two values.
-Let's look at a snippet to quickly understand.
+Let's look at a following snippet to quickly understand more.

 ```python